huggingface/transformers/docs/source/model_doc/visual_bert.rst

 Tips:

+1. All the checkpoints are named in a way to depict whether these checkpoints are the `pretrained` checkpoints.
+The visual embedding dimensions differ in each case.
+Here is a description of the configurations:
+   - visualbert-vqa-coco-pre: autoclass:: transformers.VisualBertForPreTraining pre-trained on CoCo dataset with masked language modeling and sentence-image prediction tasks.
+   - visualbert-vqa-pre: autoclass:: transformers.VisualBertForPreTraining pre-trained on VQA dataset with masked language modeling and sentence-image prediction tasks, after pre-training on CoCo dataset.
+   - visualbert-vqa: autoclass:: transformers.VisualBertForQuestionAnswering fine-tuned on VQA task, after pre-training on CoCo and VQA dataset.
+   - visualbert-nlvr2-coco-pre: autoclass:: transformers.VisualBertForPreTraining pre-trained on CoCo dataset with
+     masked language modeling and sentence-image prediction tasks.
+   - visualbert-nlvr2-pre: autoclass:: transformers.VisualBertForPreTraining pre-trained on NLVR2 dataset with masked
+     language modeling and sentence-image prediction tasks, after pre-training on CoCo dataset.
+   - visualbert-nlvr2: autoclass:: transformers.VisualBertForVisualReasoning fine-tuned on NLVR2 task, after
+     pre-training on CoCo and NLVR2 dataset.
+   - visualbert-vcr-coco-pre: autoclass:: transformers.VisualBertForPreTraining pre-trained on CoCo dataset with masked language modeling and sentence-image prediction tasks.
+   - visualbert-vcr-pre: autoclass:: transformers.VisualBertForPreTraining pre-trained on VCR dataset with masked language modeling and sentence-image prediction tasks, after pre-training on CoCo dataset.
+   - visualbert-vcr: autoclass:: transformers.VisualBertForMultipleChoice fine-tuned on VCR task, after pre-training on CoCo and VCR dataset.

-1. Most of the checkpoints provided work with the `VisualBertForPreTraining` configuration.
-Other models provided are for down-stream tasks - VQA, VCR, NLVR2, Flickr.
-Hence, if not working on these downstream tasks, you should create your own model or use one of these if it fits your needs.
+2. Most of the checkpoints provided work with the `VisualBertForPreTraining` configuration.
+Other checkpoints provided are for down-stream tasks - VQA, VCR, NLVR2.
+Hence, if you are not working on these downstream tasks, you should create your own model and pre-train it or use one of these if it fits your needs.

-2. For the VCR task, the authors use a fine-tuned decoder for generating visual embeddings, for all the checkpoints.
-We do not provide the detector and its weights as a part of the library, but it will be available in the research projects, and the states can be loaded directly into the detector.
+3. For the VCR task, the authors use a fine-tuned ResNet detector for generating visual embeddings, for all the checkpoints.
+We do not provide the detector and its weights as a part of the package, but it will be available in the research projects, and the states can be loaded directly into the detector provided.

-3. For tokenization of text, you can use any of the `BertTokenizer`s, although the authors used `bert-base-uncased`.
+4. For tokenization of text, you can use any of the `BertTokenizer`s, although the authors used `bert-base-uncased`.

-Note: More tips will be added, probably even a demo notebook too, on how to use a detector to generate your own visual embeddings soon, and use the VisualBERT model for fine-tuning on your task. :)
+Note: More tips will be added, and a demo notebook on how to use a detector to generate your own visual embeddings, and use the VisualBERT model for fine-tuning on your task.

 VisualBertConfig
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~